rudradesai200/Basic/README.md

 source ~/.bashrc
 ```
 ##### USE
+Go to your Desktop or other directory except the installation one.
 ```
 basic project <projectname> # it will create a django project with name <projectname>
 cd <projectname>